 She took me by the hand to the Navy pier, where she pulled out her hammer and cracked the shells, exposing the crab’s tail used to anchor itself into the shell.
-Turns out, crab tail is caviar to fish and we were soon cranking them in left and right.
+Turns out, crab tail is caviar to fish and we were soon reeling them in left and right.
 I remember very little of my early youth, but that memory has always remained clear.

 Fast forward six years and another gentleman entered my life, embracing the role of Dad, as if I were his own blood.
-Being an avid fisherman and hunter, it was not long before he had me on the banks of the Columbia River fishing and catching steelhead and trout.
+Being an avid fisherman and hunter, it was not long before he had me on the banks of the Columbia River fishing and reeling in steelhead and trout.
 The whole ritual of gathering the rods and tackle boxes coupled with the anticipation of a foray into the wild was euphoric.

 My teenage son Caleb has finally come full stride in his passion.
 This past summer he was up at 5:30 every morning.
 He assumed the role of first mate and did not miss one trip.
 The spark is definitely glowing in his eyes and his latest aspiration has changed to marine biology, as opposed to an NBA star.
 My little Sarah also has many trips under her belt.
 She can tell you every fish she has ever caught, albeit not a long list.

 Some of my favorite charter trips involve youngsters who have never fished.
-I get a lot of gratification watching the fire light up when they catch their first one.
+I get a lot of gratification watching the fire light up when start reeling in their first one.
 In these days of technology, getting them in touch with nature, is fantastic, I think.